PepperonIT/Web_Interaction/src/demo/README.md

     In general one can follow along in the terminal to view the steps taken when she goes through a given program.

+    In each demo file, under "__main__" you can chose which language you want pepper to boot in, write either "Swedish" or "English"

     *NOTE:* This entire README.md is assuming you are in the demo working directory: "./src/demo/"

 ## cli_demo